 Many times I came across the question when is the best time to visit India.
 India is a huge country and has a very diverse climate, so the first thing you actually need to consider is what places in India are you planning to go.

-For my first trips that saw me in cities like Jaisalmer, Jaipur, Jodhpur and Bikaner in the Rajasthan state, I inadvertently caught the best time to travel to India, while my latest trip to India was last year from August to September, which is not the best season to go to Delhi.
+On my first trips to cities like Jaisalmer, Jaipur, Jodhpur, and Bikaner in the Rajasthan state, I inadvertently caught the best time to travel to India, while my latest trip to India was last year from August to September, which is not the best season to go to Delhi.
 This is why, at the end of the trip, I was confident enough to help travelers and expats avoid getting sick in India (click here to read my post about it).
 After all, I spent a full month (except the days I was puking my guts out) wandering around the historical places in Delhi, visiting monuments, gardens and temples as well as more offbeat areas of Delhi.

 When is the best time to visit India?